tinyzimmer/btrsync/README.md

 ## Command Usage

+Pre-compiled binaries for Linux can be found under the [releases](https://github.com/tinyzimmer/btrsync/releases).

 Documentation on the `btrsync` utility can be found in [`docs/`](docs/btrsync.md).
 An example of the configuration format can be found in `btrsync.example.toml`.